 One of the other key components of a yoga practice is meditation and mindfulness.

-Mediation is our ability to connect or to disconnect to the world around us and connect the mind and body.
+Mediation is our ability to connect or to disconnect from the world around us and focus on the mind and body.
 There is evidence that has found that meditation can turn off the stress responses in the body and change the structures in the brain to become more resilient to stress.
 This is rather impressive!

 Here is an article about mindfulness I found to further explain this.

-My aunt, a long time yogi, has told me she can meditate for the length of a flight now and this has helped her get over her anxiety of flying.
-I have seen children simply go into the easy pose (cross leg sitting) with hand on their knees, eyes closed to help center themselves in the middle of a room.
+My aunt, a long time yogi, has told me she can meditate for the length of a flight now and this has helped her cope with her anxiety of flying.
+I have seen children simply go into the easy pose (cross leg sitting) with hand on their knees and eyes closed to help center themselves in the middle of a room.